dat-ecosystem-archive/docs/docs/usingdat-server.md

 ### Run It Forever

 You can install the Store to run as a service on the current machine.
-This is handled by the [os-service](https://www.npmjs.com/package/os-service) module.
+This is handled by the [os-service](https://www.npmjs.com/package/os-service) module which supports Linux, Mac, and Windows.

 ```
 dat store install-service
 ```

 The service will be called `dat-store` and can be managed by your operating system as you would any other service.
+To start and stop the service, you'll need to look into the specific commands for your operating system.
+For example, on Linux with Systemd you can use `sudo systemctl stop dat-store` to stop the service and `sudo systemctl start dat-store` to start it up again.

 You can uninstall the service when you no longer need it.